StMacLennan/rails-starter-box/README.md

   - Change the `<title>RailsStarterBox</title>` to whatever your site is called
   - Change the `<%= display_meta_tags site: 'Rails Starter Box' %>` to whatever your site is called
 - For each page, copy and configure the title, description and keywords for the template found under `app/controllers/pages_controller.rb` for the home page
-- You can also read more about options etc here: `https://github.com/kpumuk/meta-tags`
+- You can also read more about options etc (here)[https://github.com/kpumuk/meta-tags]

 ## Google Analytics and Tag Manager
 This box supports google analytics using google tag manager